 While that expert team was lucky and well-funded, the team’s expert modeler made a recommendation that would allow any state to create its own luck: require electric utilities to make their resource modeling fully transparent.
 Currently two-thirds of states require the electric utilities they regulate to submit periodic resource plans and utilities use resource models to prepare those plans.

-States that set a transparency requirement could achieve savings comparable to Michigan’s potential $1 billion from 2 GW of solar.
+States that set a transparency requirement could achieve savings comparable to Michigan’s potential $100 million from 2 GW of solar.
 Independent modeling indicates even greater potential in some states—for example, in Georgia by adding 4 GW of solar immediately, and in North Carolina by adding an incremental 5 GW of solar by 2025.
 Hopefully, state regulators will be guided by such modeling results, based on reputable models, yet even more compelling are independent modeling results derived by using the same model as the utility.

 Yet utilities are not volunteering to open their “black box” modeling to full inspection and unbiased model re-runs.
 To get around that problem, Anna Sommer recommended in her Michigan testimony the following requirements:

 - “The entirety of the modeling database in a format that is readable without a model license

 - A well-documented manual, available to non-licensees, that details the logic of the model, the definitions of the inputs and outputs, and provides guidance on its use

 - The ability to license the model at a reasonable cost if a license is not otherwise provided by the utility.”